atreyasha/git-hooks/README.md

 2. `pre-commit-readme2tex.sample` is a pre-commit hook which acts as a temporary bug fix to `readme2tex` due to rawgit going down.
 This essentially reformats svg links in the `README.md` file to contain local svg links and it also helps to remove unused svgs.
 This has also been discussed in the following issue: https://github.com/leegao/readme2tex/issues/22

+3. `pre-commit-pipreqs.sample` is a pre-commit hook which executes `pipreqs` on the root directory of a git repository to update all pythonic dependencies in a file called `requirements.txt`. `pipreqs` must be installed as a dependency.

 ## Utility

 To use these pre-commit hooks, firstly clone this repository and navigate to its main directory: